Ford Fiesta (fifth generation)

-The Ford Fiesta Mk5 is the fifth generation of the Ford Fiesta supermini built in Europe between April 2002 and 2008.
+The Ford Fiesta Mk5 (Mk6 in the United Kingdom) is the fifth generation of the Ford Fiesta supermini built in Europe between April 2002 and 2008.
 The Fiesta continued to be built in Mexico until 2010 and in Brazil until 2014.
 Most engines were carried over from the previous Fiesta.
 This generation became the best-selling Ford Fiesta generation to date.
 This was the first Fiesta to be sold in Asia and Australasia, where it replaced the Kia-based Festiva.

 History

 On April 1, 2002, the all-new fifth-generation car was unveiled.
 Production at Almussafes Plant started on April 29, 2002.
 Most engines were carried over from the previous Fiesta, but renamed "Duratec", as the "Zetec" name was now solely used for sportier models.
 The previous push-rod 1.3 L engine was initially available in the UK, but this was quickly replaced with a RoCam 1.3 L, both under the name Duratec 8v.

 Trim levels available initially were Finesse, LX, Zetec, and Ghia, with limited edition variants soon following.
 The fifth-generation was also the first Fiesta to feature an anti-lock braking system and passenger airbags as standard.
 This generation became the best-selling Ford Fiesta generation to date.

 Engines available include 1.25, 1.3, 1.4, 1.6, and 2.0-liter petrols, plus an 8-valve 1.4 and a 16-valve 1.6-liter Duratorq TDCi common-rail diesels built in a joint venture with PSA.

 Fiestas sold in Asia and Australasia were all 1.6 L LX 3dr/5dr, Zetec 3dr, or Ghia 5dr.
 They replaced the Kia-based Festiva, the first time the Fiesta was marketed in those regions.
 In Brazil and Argentina, a Fiesta saloon version was introduced in late 2004.
 A similar Fiesta saloon model called the "Ikon", with a different front end, was released in India in late 2005.
 This Fiesta generation was ergonomically and mechanically more advanced than any previous generation.
 The 2005 facelift came with an improved exterior.